mattermost/docs/source/install/self-managed-changelog.md

 ### Highlights

+#### Multi-Product Support
+ - Mattermost now ships as one platform with three products - Channels, Playbooks, and Boards.

 #### Global Product Launcher
  - Added a global header for product navigation for Channels, Playbooks, and Boards.
-This is disabled on the mobile web view.
+This is disabled on the mobile web view and mobile apps.

 #### Branding Changes
  - Added a new default brand theme "Denim".